 More information on the examination of Local Plans can be found on the Planning Inspectorate website.

-The Central Lincolnshire Local Plan was submitted to the Secretary of State on 29 June 2016.
-Please refer to our Local Plan Examination page for details.
+The Central Lincolnshire Local Plan was submitted to the Secretary of State on 29 June 2016 and is now in its examination stage.